 Residence and capital gains

 You work out your residence status for capital gains (eg when you sell shares or a second home) the same way as you do for income.

 UK residents have to pay tax on their UK and foreign gains.
-But unlike tax on income, non-residents don’t have to pay tax on income, but only pay Capital Gains Tax, even on gains in the UK - unless they return to the UK.
+Non-residents have to pay tax on income, but only pay Capital Gains Tax either:

 Residence before April 2013